google/fully-homomorphic-encryption/transpiler/README.md

 ![Illustration of FHE client-server data processing and interaction](./images/FHE-testbench.png)

-The PALISADE testbenches are similar, handling `LWECiphertext`s rather than `LWESample`s.
+The OpenFHE testbenches are similar, handling `LWECiphertext`s rather than `LWESample`s.

 While this repository does not include a working example of the client and